sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 # J124-Final-Project: Data Analysis of Racial and Demographic Trends of High School Education in California, United States.

+This is project is part of the course, **Introduction to Data Journalism (J124)** at **University of California, Berkeley, Summer Sessions**.
+I would like to express my thanks to Professor Dana Amihere for all the guidance on this project.

 <h1>Project Description</h1>
 In this project, I will be looking into Trends of Graduation and Dropout Rates across Race and Demography in the education system in California, United States.
 In doing so, I would be looking specifically into yearly Adjusted Cohort Graduation Rates(ACGR) of High Schools (Grades 9-12) of the Academic Years 2016-2017 to 2021-2022.
 Through this data, the Yearly Graduation and Dropout Rates across race and demography of schools across all School Districts and Counties in California are retrieved and compared for analysis.